cybersader/awesome-cybersader/📁 50 - Cybersade/YLC 2024 Presentation/YLC 2024 Presentation.md

 - Remove all devices from the bedroom every night.
 - Don’t allow your kid to get on social media until high school (better yet—until they are sixteen).
 - Budget how much time your kids spend in front of screens.
+- Use random usernames and not the same one everywhere
+-

 ## What you don't need to do